 - mental resilience

-This approach mirrors competition conditions, where athletes must transition from one event to another while fatigued.
+All inside one training block.
+This mirrors competition conditions, where you have to move from one event to the next while fatigued.

 Core Components of Strongman Circuit Training